ufcw_logo.jpg

 Does this mean we are automatically going on strike?

 No, a strike authorization vote is an escalation in the bargaining process.
 It does not mean we will automatically issue strike notice.
 Ultimately, our committee is fighting for a fairer deal for Safeway members.
-After the strike authorization vote, we will return to the bargaining table in October, prepared to show Sobeys we are serious about our demands – but our goal is to reach an agreement without having to serve strike notice.
+After the strike authorization vote, we returned to the bargaining table and were well prepared to show Sobeys we were serious about our demands.
+Our goal was to reach an agreement without having to serve strike notice, and our committee did just that.

 What is the process of having a legal strike in BC?